Chords + Lyrics | Sunshine Of Your Love

 | A | C5 G | A | A7 | A7 | A7#9 | D riff | D riff D7#9 |

-Verse 1 and 2 don’t have a G7#9, only verse 3 does, I decided to put it in the chart for the verse as a whole, rather than leave it out.
+Verses 1 and 2 don’t include the G7#9, but I’ve decided to add it to the chart for the entire verse rather than leave it out.
+Verse 3 is where it naturally appears.

-For the chorus, there are more changes, they were catered for using 1, 2, 3 and end variations.
+For the chorus, there are more changes, which have been addressed through variations 1, 2, 3, and the ending.

-Should you want to download this chart, here’s a PDF: Sunshine Of Your Love Chord Chart PDF.
+If you’d like to download this chart, here’s a PDF link: Sunshine of Your Love chord chart PDF.

-Below you find what is most important, to play that riff in as many areas as possible. you must do this to become free and able to improvise when playing Sunshine Of Your Love.
+Most importantly, you should aim to play the riff in as many areas of the neck as possible.
+This is crucial to becoming free and improvising when playing Sunshine of Your Love‘s chords.

 Sunshine Of Your Love TAB | Course Preview